jackyurchiksparrow/Obsidian-cooking/Cooking/Recipes/Staple/Candied peels.md

 ---
 ## Directions:

+1. Wash the fruit thoroughly.
+Use a sponge or a brush.
-1. Trim the top and bottom of the fruit.
+2. Trim the top and bottom of the fruit.
 Peel them with a knife while rotating.
-2. Trim the excess white pith if any, but leave some, the stripes must be thick.
+3. Trim the excess white pith if any, but leave some, the stripes must be thick.
-3. Cut them into thick strips.
+4. Cut them into thick strips.
-4. Bring water to a rolling boil and boil them for 15 minutes three times, changing the water and rinsing the peels with cold water.
+5. Bring water to a rolling boil and boil them for 15 minutes three times, changing the water and rinsing the peels with cold water.
-5. Combine the sugar, orange juice, water, inverted sugar and bring to a boil.
+6. Combine the sugar, orange juice, water, inverted sugar and bring to a boil.
 Throw the peels in.
 Cook with a lid  on LOW (not to turn it into a candy) about 60-90 minutes.
 They are ready, when:
  - they are translucent and soft
  - the syrup has became lightly syrupy (on a candy thermometer this will be be approximately soft ball stage - 112-115C)
  6. Allow to cool and either dry or pour into a jar with the syrup (providing that they are fully submerged in it and store in the fridge for up to 6 months - this is for the soonest use 'cause this ain't convenient for large batches).